syncfusion-content/wpf-docs/wpf/Carousel/Custom-Path.md

 ## Load carousel items in custom path

-If you want to load the carousel items in custom path, use the [VisualMode](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.Carousel.html#Syncfusion_Windows_Shared_Carousel_VisualMode) property as `VisualMode.CustomPath`.
-The default custom path of carousel items is a `U` shaped path.
-The default value of `VisualMode` property is `VisualMode.Standard`.
+If you want to load the carousel items in your custom path, set the path value to the [Carousel.Path](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.Carousel.html#Syncfusion_Windows_Shared_Carousel_Path).
+You can enable it only by setting the [VisualMode](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.Carousel.html#Syncfusion_Windows_Shared_Carousel_VisualMode) property as `VisualMode.CustomPath`.
+The default value of `VisualMode` property is `VisualMode.Standard` and `Carousel.Path` property is `null`.

+N> If you not set any path value to `Carousel.Path` property on `VisualMode.CustomPath` mode, carousel items will be loaded in the `U` shaped path.

 {% tabs %}
 {% highlight C# %}